The Movie Channel: List of channels

 Showtime and Flix, which are also owned by ViacomCBS, operate as separate services.
 Although The Movie Channel is frequently sold together in a package with Showtime, TMC subscribers do not necessarily have to subscribe to the other two services.
 Prior to the advent of digital cable, many providers often sold The Movie Channel separately from Showtime, continuing for about two decades after Viacom acquired both Warner Communications and Warner-Amex Satellite Entertainment's respective ownership interests of the two previously autonomous services in 1985.
-Showtime began offering all of its channels, including TMC, Flix and Sundance Channel (now AMC Networks-owned SundanceTV), in a single package by the early 2000s; this resulted in most providers (with the exception of Comcast, DirecTV and Dish Network) ceasing to sell or promote The Movie Channel separately from Showtime (Dish Network and DirecTV offer both TMC and TMC Xtra optionally as either a package with the remainder of the Showtime multiplex, or as part of a separate movie tier to subscribers that do not already have Showtime; both The Movie Channel and Starz Encore are the only U.S. premium channels to be offered to subscribers that do not subscribe to their co-owned premium services).
+Showtime began offering all of its channels, including TMC, Flix and Sundance Channel (now AMC Networks-owned SundanceTV), in a single package by the early 2000s; this resulted in most providers (with the exception of Comcast, DirecTV and Dish Network) ceasing to sell or promote The Movie Channel separately from Showtime (Dish Network and DirecTV offer both TMC and TMC Xtra optionally as either a package with the remainder of the Showtime multiplex, or as part of a separate movie tier to subscribers that do not already have Showtime; both The Movie Channel and Starz Encore are the only American premium channels to be offered to subscribers that do not subscribe to their co-owned premium services).

-Although one or both of the channels have traditionally been carried alongside the Showtime multiplex on subscription providers, as of 2024, The Movie Channel as well as Flix are not presently carried by Showtime's proprietary streaming platforms (the direct-to-consumer Showtime service and the TV Everywhere service Showtime Anytime, both of which only offer the Eastern and Pacific feeds of the main Showtime channel); its aggregated OTT offerings on Apple TV Channels, Amazon Video Channels and The Roku Channel; or any of the over-the-top subscription television services (Hulu Live TV, Sling TV, YouTube TV and AT&T TV Now) that carry most or all of the eight Showtime multiplex channels.
+Although one or both of the channels have traditionally been carried alongside the Showtime multiplex channels on traditional pay television providers, as of 2024, The Movie Channel as well as Flix are not presently carried as live feeds on Paramount+'s premium tier (nor was it ever available on Showtime's defunct direct-to-consumer service and TV Everywhere platform Showtime Anytime, all of which only offer the Eastern and Pacific feeds of the main Showtime channel); the Paramount+ add-ons (and the predecessor Showtime aggregated OTT add-ons) sold through Apple TV Channels, Amazon Video Channels, The Roku Channel and YouTube Primetime Channels; or the Showtime add-ons sold through over-the-top subscription television services (including Hulu Live TV, Sling TV, DirecTV Stream, YouTube TV and Philo).